Why we’re starting a working group to help associations answer the tough questions about this year and beyond

 That’s why Rottman Creative is putting together a working group of forward-thinking people to talk about the future of events for associations, and how associations can rethink their business model for a post-2020 world.

 The rough plan is to host three 30-minute Zoom calls, spaced two weeks apart.
 We’ll recap our discussions in an email, highlighting the most relevant take-away.
-We’ll also host a Slack channel, where we discuss the most pressing issues associations are facing for 2021, with an eye toward figuring out solutions and creating better value propositions.
+We’ll also host a Slack channel, where we discuss the most pressing issues associations are facing, with an eye toward figuring out solutions and creating better value propositions.

-We don’t have the answers, but we do have a strong sense of the questions to ask, and having worked with more than 150 organizations over the last [how many?] years, we can confidently play the role of facilitator.
+We don’t have the answers, but we do have a strong sense of the questions to ask, and having worked with more than 150 organizations over the last 20 years, we can confidently play the role of facilitator.

 We believe that the way forward is to focus on being better.
 And right now, that starts with being willing to have better conversations.